 Mr. Alemanni has been recognized as an "IP Star" in 2020 and the seven years immediately preceding by Managing Intellectual Property magazine.
-He was recognized by The Best Lawyers in America® in 2021 and the three years immediately preceding for Patent Law.
+He was recognized by The Best Lawyers in America® in 2022 and the four years immediately preceding for Patent Law.
 Managing IP's PTAB 2020 rankings named Mr. Alemanni as one of the "Top 50 Petitioner and Patent Owner Attorneys at the PTAB in Proceedings Filed in 2020".
 Mr. Alemanni was recommended by Legal 500 US in 2017 in the area of Patent Prosecution.
-He was named a top patent practitioner in 2019 and 2020 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+He was named a top patent practitioner in 2019, 2020 and 2021 by IAM Patent 1000 – The World’s Leading Patent Practitioners.

 Represented Patent Owner in Inter Partes Review.
 Dispute favorably settled and dismissed prior to deadline to file a Preliminary Response.
 Sumitomo Chemical Company, Ltd. v.
 Celgard, LLC, No. 3:12-cv-00122 (W.D.N.C., filed Feb.
 22, 2013).

 Kilpatrick Townsend successfully instituted an inter partes review of U.S. Patent No. 8,590,838, titled “Aircraft Interior Lavatory,” against B/E Aerospace.
 We obtained a final holding of invalidity of 29 of 33 challenged claims.
 United States Patent and Trademark Office Patent Trial and Appeal Board, Case Number IPR2014-00727.